Step 2 – Write Your Business Plan

 Service or Product Line

-Describe what you sell or what service you offer.
-Explain how it benefits your customers and what the product life cycle looks like.
+Description of what you sell or what service you offer, and an explanation of how it benefits your customers and what the product life cycle looks like.
 Share your plans for intellectual property, like copyright or patent filings.
 If you're doing research and development for your service or product, explain it in detail.

 Marketing & Sales

-Your goal in this section is to describe how you'll attract and retain customers.
-You'll also describe how a sale will actually happen.
+Description of how you will attract and retain customers.
+You will also want to describe how a sale will actually happen.
 You'll refer to this section later when you make financial projections, so make sure to thoroughly describe your complete marketing and sales strategies.

 If you're asking for funding, this is where you'll outline your funding requirements.
 Your goal is to clearly explain how much funding you’ll need over the next five years and what you'll use it for.
 Specify whether you want debt or equity, the terms you'd like applied, and the length of time your request will cover.
 Give a detailed description of how you'll use your funds.
 Specify if you need funds to buy equipment or materials, pay salaries, or cover specific bills until revenue increases.
 Always include a description of your future strategic financial plans, like paying off debt or selling your business.